Measuring the metrics that matter

 With the League of Legends final drawing more viewers than the last game of the 2016 NBA Finals and total eSports prize pools exceeding $93 million; gaming has transformed from a pastime to a profession.
-For the elite, competitive gaming has become a profitable career and in eSports Champions we find out what makes these players stand out in a league of their own.
+For the elite, competitive gaming has become a profitable career and for this campaign, we worked with Unibet we find out what puts these players in a league of their own.

 1. Achieve a minimum of 100 top-tier, authoritative, editorially valid links that increase site authority.

 2. Deliver LinkScore results of over 2,400 points (600 per market – Norway, Sweden, Denmark, and Finland).